gohugoio/hugoDocs/content/en/host-and-deploy/host-on-github-pages/index.md

   ![screen capture](gh-pages-02.png)

 Step 2
-: In your site configuration, change the location of the image cache to the [`cacheDir`] as shown below:
+: In your project configuration, change the location of the image cache to the [`cacheDir`] as shown below:

   {{< code-toggle file=hugo copy=true >}}
   [caches.images]